 From Commerce Square through the Rua Augusta Arch, the city of Lisbon is all aglow with bright enchantment and awash in beautiful lights.

-Innumerable angels, stars, bows, hearts, and other designs illuminate Rua Augusta and adjacent avenues; major boulevards like the Avenue of Liberty (Avenida da Liberdade); countless city streets and squares.
+Innumerable angels, stars, bows, hearts, and other designs illuminate Rua Augusta and adjacent avenues with resplendent delight.

 Chiado